epfl-ada/ada-2023-project-lassa8639/README.md

 **Comparing trends**: To compare trends between different topics, we would like to first select a set of topics representative in their respective categories that we hypothesiz:

-1. Ephemral trend: Topics that represent a short-term impulse on people posting same kind of videos.
-Example such as `Ice Bucket Challenge`, `Pokémon GO`, and `Black Friday`, etc.
+1. Ephemral trend: Topics that represent a short-term impulse such as `Ice Bucket Challenge`, `Pokémon GO`, and `Black Friday`, etc.
 2. Long-term trend: Topics that reveal a real ongoing social problem including `climate change`, `gender inequality`, and `online data privacy`.
-3. Control group: Topics that receive limited attention but the numbers of videos increase because of the user growth in YouTube.
+3. Control group: Topics that receive limited attention but increase in video numbers because of the general user growth.
 Examples are `ancient babylonia` and `Charlie Chaplin`

 <!-- From the resulting plots in the notebook, we discover the plot line pattern for each topic is:
 | Topic                | Topic Type           | Line pattern         |